• Skip to main content

 freekeh grains in a measuring cup.

 • Chicken: You may use bone-in or boneless with or without skin.
-You can also skip the stock making process and use just water and bouillon stock cube.
+You can also skip the stock-making process and use just water and bouillon stock cubes.

 • Whole spices: I have used cardamom, cinnamon stick, cloves, bay leaf and black peppercorns.